DongDongSunny/tron-docker-main/tools/trond/docs/trond_docker_test.md

 ### Synopsis

-Test java-tron docker image locally.
+Test java-tron docker image locally.<br>
 Default, will test the "tronprotocol/java-tron:latest" image.
-You can specify the flags to test the image you want.
+You can specify the flags to test the image you want.<br>
-The test includes the following tasks:
+The test includes the following tasks:<br>
-	1. Perform port checks
+	1. Perform port checks<br>
 	2. Verify whether block synchronization is functioning normally